CForth for STM32G431, STM32G441 and STM32F042

 All of these features are accessed directly with specialized CForth kernel operators (Forth "words").

 Actually, a specific version for STM32G431 Nucleo32 completed with an easy to build support Veroboard PCB including DMX512 output has been added.
-A very similar Veroboard PCB with STM32G431 on DIL32 breakout board and all specific details and downloads are described in the link above.
+A very similar "bare metal" version with STM32G431 on DIL32 breakout board plus Veroboard support PCB design was developed, too.
+All specific details and downloads are described in the link above.
 Firmware features of these boards are almost the same as the G431(LQFP32) version described here, except MIDI/RS-232 interface.
+But instead. a DMX512 package is included, very well useable for interactive art projects.

 As a parallel project, firmware for STM32F042 and Veroboard compatible PCB layouts for 20pin TSSOP STM32F042F6 and 32 pin LQFP STM32F042K6 are developed.
 The 20 pin TSSOP version also works with STM32F070F6.
 Differing from it's data sheet, PB8 there works as normal I/O. Has been tested here with different CPU production dates, but cannot be guaranteed, of course.